DR ROB TRIGGER sports medicine

 Real Time Ultrasound

-In the Pilates studio at the back of the practice real time ultrasound is used to assist with core body activation.
+Real time ultrasound is used to assist with core body activation.
 The transducer is applied onto the body in various sites and the client can observe how they can maintain core activation with simple breathing and then some simple movements to challenge them.

 Follow up care